mileweb/docs-content-legal/docs/privacy.md

 ## 1. Summary

-{% title %} is committed to protecting your personal information.
+{{title}} is committed to protecting your personal information.
 This Privacy Policy relates to our collection, use, disclosure, transfer, and storing of your personal information when accessing our online services.
 It also relates to our use of any personal information you provide to us by phone, SMS, email, IM/chat, in letters and other correspondence, and in person.

 Our Privacy Notice below is designed to inform you about the information we collect, how we use this information, the security we use, any sharing of your information, and your rights in relation to this personal information in order to comply with EU GDPR, KR PIPA, SG PDPA, US-CA CCPA, and other government regulations related to data privacy.